For drug offences, there is no more serious offence than supply. Maximum penalties can range from 10 years imprisonment through to life.

 In court, Zoe called her client to give sworn evidence of his remorse and personal circumstances.
 She then made closing submissions to the Court, focusing on why he should not be convicted of the offence.
 The solicitor appearing on behalf of the Director of Public Prosecutions strongly opposed Zoe’s submissions and instead argued our client should be convicted and placed on a good behaviour bond.

-Ultimately, the Judge accepted Zoe’s submissions, and without recording a conviction placed our client on a section 10 good behaviour bond.
+Ultimately, the Judge accepted Zoe’s submissions, and without recording a conviction placed our client on a good behaviour bond.
 This meant he avoided a criminal record.

 Drug Supply Matters Generally

-Only 11% of supply matters dealt with by the District Court receive a section 10, so our client was extremely pleased with this result.
+Only 11% of supply matters dealt with by the District Court receive a non-conviction, so our client was extremely pleased with this result.

 The weight of the drug is crucial to how the matter will be dealt with, and the penalty that applies.